When you enter this room, the vanity is on your right and the throne is on your left.

 We chose a simple white vanity sink top from Menards.

-Again, Steve made this vanity from the old barn wood we brought with us from our place in Saginaw.
-I wanted a 2-door vanity for the powder room - just a place to store extra hand towels and t.p.
+Again, Mr. Cut Off made this vanity from the old barn wood we brought with us from our place in Saginaw.
+I wanted a simple 2-door vanity for the powder room - just a place to store extra hand towels and t.p.

 This butterfly wing nut was the inspiration for the hammered black hinges and knobs.
 We don't really need the butterfly to hold the vanity doors closed, but we like the little detail it adds.